 Monitoring Activity Purpose Frequency Expected Action Partners (if joint) Cost (if any) Track results progress Progress data against the results indicators in the RRF will be collected and analysed to assess the progress of the project in achieving the agreed outputs.
 Quarterly, or in the frequency required for each indicator.
 Slower than expected progress will be addressed by project management.
-Monitor and Manage Risk Identify specific risks that may threaten achievement of intended results.
+UNDP Internal Monitor and Manage Risk Identify specific risks that may threaten achievement of intended results.
 Identify and monitor risk management actions using a risk log.
 This includes monitoring measures and plans that may have been required as per UNDP's Social and Environmental Standards.
 Audits will be conducted in accordance with UNDP's audit policy to manage financial risk.
 Quarterly Risks are identified by project management and actions are taken to manage risk.
 The risk log is actively maintained to keep track of identified risks and actions taken.
-Learn Knowledge, good practices and lessons will be captured regularly, as well as actively sourced from other projects and partners and integrated back into the project.
+UNDP Internal Learn Knowledge, good practices and lessons will be captured regularly, as well as actively sourced from other projects and partners and integrated back into the project.
 At least annually Relevant lessons are captured by the project team and used to inform management decisions.
-Annual Project Quality Assurance The quality of the project will be assessed against UNDP's quality standards to identify project strengths and weaknesses and to inform management decision making to improve the project.
-Bi-Annually Areas of strength and weakness will be reviewed by project management and used to inform decisions to improve project performance.
-Review and Make Course Corrections Internal review of data and evidence from all monitoring actions to inform decision making.
+UNDP Internal Annual Project Quality Assurance The quality of the project will be assessed against UNDP's quality standards to identify project strengths and weaknesses and to inform management decision making to improve the project.
+Every two years Areas of strength and weakness will be reviewed by project management and used to inform decisions to improve project performance.
+UNDP Internal Review and Make Course Corrections Internal review of data and evidence from all monitoring actions to inform decision making.
 At least annually Performance data, risks, lessons and quality will be discussed by the project board and used to make course corrections.
-Project Report A progress report will be presented to the Project Board and key stakeholders, consisting of progress data showing the results achieved against pre-defined annual targets at the output level, the annual project quality rating summary, an updated risk long with mitigation measures, and any evaluation or review reports prepared over the period.
-Annually, and at the end of the project (final report) Project Review (Project Board) The project's governance mechanism (i.e., project board) will hold regular project reviews to assess the performance of the project and review the Multi-Year Work Plan to ensure realistic budgeting over the life of the project.
+UNDP Internal Project Report A progress report will be presented to the Project Board and key stakeholders, consisting of progress data showing the results achieved against pre-defined annual targets at the output level, the annual project quality rating summary, an updated risk long with mitigation measures, and any evaluation or review reports prepared over the period.
+Annually, and at the end of the project (final report) Assessing status of project implementation and flagging any updated risks or potential changes/need for adaptive management to the project scope.
+UNDP Internal Project Review (Project Board) The project's governance mechanism (i.e., project board) will hold regular project reviews to assess the performance of the project and review the Multi-Year Work Plan to ensure realistic budgeting over the life of the project.
 In the project's final year, the Project Board shall hold an end-of project review to capture lessons learned and discuss opportunities for scaling up and to socialize project results and lessons learned with relevant audiences.
-Specify frequency (i.e., at least annually) Any quality concerns or slower than expected progress should be discussed by the project board and management actions agreed to address the issues identified.
+Annually Any quality concerns or slower than expected progress should be discussed by the project board and management actions agreed to address the issues identified.
+UNDP Internal